nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a student

+1. Adding a student
+   1. Test case: `add n/TestOne p/11111111 e/test1@example.com c/CS2103T`<br>
+   Expected: Student `TestOne` is added to the list.
+Details of the added student is shown.
+   2. Test case: `add n/TestOne p/11111111`<br>
+   Expected: No student is added.
+Error details shown.
+   3. Test case: `add n/TestOne e/test1@example.com c/CS2103T`<br>
+   Expected: No student is added.
+Error details shown.
+   4. Test case: `add n/Test1 p/11111111 e/test1@example.com c/CS2103T`<br>
+      Expected: No student is added.
+Error details shown.

+### Finding a student (by course)
+1. Finding a student (by course)
+   1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.
+   2. Test case: `find c/CS2103T` (Assuming Students with course `CS2103T` Exist)<br>
+   Expected: Displays students details with course `CS2103T`.
+   3. Test case: `find c/CS2103T` (Assuming Students with course `CS2103T` does not Exist)<br>
+   Expected: No Students Found.
+Displays 0 students.
+   4. Test case: `find c/1234`
+   Expected: No Students Found.
+Error details shown.

+### Finding a student (by name)
+1. Finding a student (by name)
+    1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.
+    2. Test case: `find n/TestOne` (Assuming Student with name `TestOne` Exists)<br>
+       Expected: Displays students details with name `TestOne`.
+    3. Test case: `find n/TestOne` (Assuming Students with name `TestOne` does not Exist)<br>
+       Expected: No Students Found.
+Displays 0 students.
+    4. Test case: `find n/Test1`
+       Expected: No Students Found.
+Error details shown.

+### Editing a student
+1. Editing a student
+   1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.
+   2. Test case: `edit 1 n/TestOne p/11111111`<br>
+   Expected: 1st student is edited.
+Details of the edited student is shown.
+   3. Test case: `edit 2 e/test1@example.com c/CS2103T`<br>
+      Expected: 2nd student is edited.
+Details of the edited student is shown.
+   4. Test case: `edit 2 n/Test 2`<br>
+      Expected: No student is edited.
+Error details shown.
+   5. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+      Expected: No student is edited.
+Error details shown.

 ### Deleting a student

 1. Deleting a student while all students are being shown
    1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: 1st student is deleted from the list.
+Details of the deleted student shown in the status message.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
       Expected: No student is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+      Expected: No student is deleted.
+Error details shown in the status message.

 1. _{ more test cases …​ }_